eric-famiglietti/laravel-slack-events/README.md

 Laravel package for integrating with the [Slack Events API](https://api.slack.com/events-api).

+## Introduction

+This package makes it easy to set up a webhook in a Laravel application for receiving requests from Slack through the [Slack Events API](https://api.slack.com/events-api).
+The package handles token authentication and URL verification and leaves the specific handling of events up to you.
+Events can be handled through Laravel job classes or event listeners.

+Before proceeding, it's recommended that you familiarize yourself with the [Slack Events API](https://api.slack.com/events-api) and the available [Event Types](https://api.slack.com/events/api) so you can properly set up Slack to communicate with your application.

 ## Requirements

 - PHP 7.1 or above
 - Laravel 5.6

-These requirements are artificially high.
+**NOTE:** These requirements are artificially high.
 The package could work with earlier versions of Laravel but has only been tested with Laravel 5.6.

 ## Installation